Kumano Hongu Onsen: Why Travelers Are Calling These Remote Hot Springs Japan's 'Real-Life Fountain of Youth'

 1. Yunomine Onsen: 1,800 years of history!
 Boasting the classic looks of a traditional Japanese hot spring street

-While waiting for the egg to cook, you can drop by Tōkō Temple for a quick visit or take a leisurely stroll down the streets of this hot spring town.
+While your egg is cooking, you can stop by Toko Temple for a quick look or take a relaxed stroll through the quiet streets of this historic hot spring town, letting the steam and mountain air set the pace.

 Tsuboyu, a registered World Heritage Site, is another of the area's popular attractions.
 This rock bath filled with natural spring water that wells up from a valley is still in service even today!
 Legend has it that Oguri Hangan, a provincial lord from ancient Japan, healed from his near-fatal wounds after bathing in these waters.